Recruiting a new Head of Department at NEURO

 Interviews

-The recruitment committee will contact all nominees and initiate reviews and discussions.
+The recruitment group will contact all nominees and initiate reviews and discussions.
 A shortlist of candidates, based on evaluation according to the profile requirements, will be selected, and interviews will then be conducted in August and September.

 Open hearing